netgen/NetgenOpenGraphBundle/README.md

 Netgen Open Graph Bundle
 ========================

-Netgen Open Graph Bundle is an eZ Publish 5 bundle that provides simple integration with Open Graph protocol.
+Netgen Open Graph Bundle is an eZ Publish / eZ Platform bundle that provides simple integration with Open Graph protocol.
 It uses `Content` object which is currently displayed to generate Open Graph meta tags, according to configuration.

 ## Documentation